JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 The [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API is available for testing Kotlin projects on all supported platforms.
-Add the dependency `kotlin-test` to the `commonTest` source set, so that the Gradle plugin can infer the corresponding test dependencies for each test source set:
+Add the `kotlin-test` dependency to the `commonTest` source set, so that the Gradle plugin can infer the corresponding test dependencies for each test source set.
-* `kotlin-test-common` and `kotlin-test-annotations-common` for common source sets
-* `kotlin-test-junit` for JVM source sets
-* `kotlin-test-js` for Kotlin/JS source sets

 Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.